OleksiyRudenko/leadership-style-diagnostics/README.md

 `[2016-08-07] - created`

-# Workshop Landing Page
+# Workshop Process and App

-A Landing Page template for a workshop.

 ## Table of Contents